box/box-developer-changelog/content/2021/08-04-changes-to-jwt-token-format.md

 # Upcoming change to JWT token format

-On August 4th, 2021, as part of our continued infrastructure upgrade, we will begin deployment of a change that may affect applications leveraging Server Authentication with JSON Web Tokens (JWT).
+On August 4th, 2021, as part of our continued infrastructure upgrades, we will begin deployment of a change that may affect applications leveraging Server Authentication with JSON Web Tokens (JWT).